UPchieve/mobile/README.md

 `src`
 Only presentation layer for the app, styles, images, icons are meant to be under this.

-`web`
-Going forward, plan is to add a web folder to the project, that can leverage the business logic from shared folder.

 #### Screens

 Make sure node version installed is `>=8.11.x <=9`